 The remainder of the student activity fee is to be used by the Student Government Association for such items as entertainment, athletic equipment, ID cards, conventions, and other appropriate activities.

-The fee for students enrolled at RCC is $7.50 per Fall and Spring/Summer Semester.
+The fee for Curriculum students enrolled at RCC is $7.50 per Fall and Spring/Summer Semester.
+The fee is $2.00 for all Continuing Education Classes for which a registration fee is charged.
 The permit will enable you to park in any of the parking spaces for which the permit is designated.
 Only those motor vehicles which display a valid permit are entitled to park in designated campus parking lots.
 Enforcement for parking permits will begin the third week of the semester.

 A technology fee of $32.00 is charged fall and spring semesters to support technology services provided by the College.
 The fee is charged to all enrolled students and is due at the time that tuition is paid each semester.
 The fee is non-refundable.